JUMP TO SECTION:

 Inform family, friends, neighbors, and your physician or health care provider that you have a protective order in effect.

 With a protective order, your peer advocate can help secure a personal safety alarm for you provided by ADT as well as the use of a cellular phone for emergencies.

 SAFETY ON THE JOB AND IN PUBLIC

 Decide who at work you will inform of your situation.
 This should include office or building security.
 Provide a picture of your abuser if possible.

 Devise a safety plan for when you leave your workplace.
-Have someone escort you to your car or other mode of transportation and wait until you are safely in route.
-Use a variety of routes to go home by if possible.
+Have someone escort you to your car or another mode of transportation and wait until you are safely en route.
+Use a variety of routes to go home if possible.
 Think about what you would do if something happened while going home (i.e., on the bus, in your car, etc.)

 If you are thinking of returning to a potentially abusive situation, discuss an alternative plan with someone you trust.